SuleimanFarah/sunpy/GSoC-2013-Michael-Malocha.md

 **Week 1: Database & Codebase Design (Jun.
 17th - Jun.
 23rd)**
 * Work with mentors to define important data fields
+    * What types of metadata should be included (i.e. parts from the heliophysical event metadata webservice)
+    * How it should be organized
 * Use fields to define tables
 * Determine primary and foreign keys
 * Create an entity relationship diagram